-Apprenticeships have become an increasingly attractive recruitment option for employers.
+Apprenticeships have become an increasingly popular recruitment option for employers across many different parts of the economy.
 By employing an apprentice, you can develop workers in the skills your business needs, while benefiting from training support and government funding.

 Employers must keep in mind, however, that apprentices are employees.
 As a result, they have the same employment rights as other employees, and you owe them the same legal responsibilities in relation to pay, benefits, rest breaks and time off work.
 You also have to identify a suitable framework or standard that your apprentice will work to, as well as an approved apprenticeship training provider.